Eightscer/chipical/README.md

 `P` will pause emulation, and `ESC` will quit the program.

+### Built-in ROM

+Chipical has a built-in ROM located within the reserved section of memory between `0x000` and `0x200`.
+This is a "BIOS" that allows you to write and jump to anywhere in memory.
+Starting chipical with the `-b` option will start emulation in this ROM, or if the program counter overflows back to `0x000`.

+Here, you are prompted to press a key on the keypad to issue these following commands:
+* `0`: Jump to the normal starting point (`0x200`)
+* `1`: Jump to a location in memory
+* `2`: Call a subroutine within a location in memory
+* `3`: Probe an address to see its 16-bit value
+* `4`: Specify an address and write a 16-bit value to it
+* `5`: Write a 16-bit value to the address previewed on screen
+* `6`: Write a 16-bit value to the next address (current + 2)

+For all commands except `3`, you will be presented with a `?` prompt after typing a value.
+This is asking you to confirm the command you are issuing.
+If you made a mistake in writing, you can press `0` to cancel the command, otherwise pressing any other key will carry out the command you specified.

 ### TODO

 - Debugging mode, stepping through program per cycle and viewing register values